ajayaallen/Budget-App/README.md

-See Issue Section for Contributing.
+See Issue Section to contribute and solve the issue.